 This is a feature which allows calls directed to one number to forward automatically to other lines on the phone system.
 This hunting pattern is set up at the CO and can’t be changed without customer order requests to the LEC Business Office.
 These are sometimes called Rotary lines or roll over.

 – I –

-Interexchange Carrier (also known as IXC).
-Carrier that provides connections between LATAs and serving areas.
-In some states the IC is allowed to transport Intralata traffic.
-Any certificated company providing telecommunications service between local calling areas as those areas are described in the approved tariffs of individual local exchange companies.
-This definition includes, but is not limited to, Multiple Location Discount Aggregators.
+Interexchange Carrier is also known as an IC.
+An IC is also known as IXC.
+The Interexchange Carrier provides connections between LATAs and serving areas.
 For example, AT&T and MCI are Interexchange Carriers.
 Interexchange Carriers can also be referred to as common carriers and Interexchange Companies.
 See also IXC, IEC.